Fleetwood: Sport

 A previous incarnation of Fleetwood Town F.C. enjoyed a brief history from 1977, reaching the final of the FA Vase in 1985, before being wound up because of financial difficulties in 1996.
 The same fate also befell the two previous town clubs.
 Fleetwood F.C. was founded in 1908 and wound up in 1976, having been several times Lancashire Combination cup champions in the 1930s, and founder members of the Northern Premier League in 1968.
 Fleetwood Rangers, the town's first club, spent ten seasons in the Lancashire League and Lancashire Combination from 1889 to 1899.
 Since 1939, home games have been played at Highbury Stadium.
 Blackpool Reserves also use the stadium for their home matches.

 In January 1938, Jimmy Hampson, who remains Blackpool's record goalscorer, drowned off the Fleetwood coast during a fishing trip.
 The yacht on which he was sailing collided with a trawler and Hampson, 31, was knocked overboard.
 He drowned, and his body was never recovered.

 Speedway racing was staged at Highbury Stadium from 1948 to 1952, with Fleetwood Flyers riding in the Second Division of the National Speedway league.
 The Flyers started the 1948 season as Wigan RLFC but moved to Fleetwood after racing a few away fixtures billed as Wigan.
 The Flyers raced in the National League Division Two from 1948 to 1951 without enjoying any great success.
 In 1952 the venue staged a number of open events with the team renamed the Fleetwood Knights.

 Fleetwood Rugby Union Football Club is an amateur rugby union club, first registered in 1932 as Fleetwood Old Boys, with the Old Boys title being dropped in the 1950s.
 Fleetwood Cricket Club, based at Broadwater, are affiliated with the Lancashire Cricket Board and compete in the Northern League.

 From the 1930s to the present, the Model Yacht Pond, one of Europe's largest, has been host to numerous national and international championships, held under the aegis of the Fleetwood Model Yacht and Power Boat Club.

 Fleetwood Reservoir on Copse Road provides coarse fishing facilities.
 The fishing club is affiliated to the National Federation of Anglers.
-Matches take place every Sunday and Friday during the summer months.
+Matches take place every Sunday and Friday during the summer.

 Fleetwood is a popular location for kitesurfing and other power kite sports.
 There are several suitable beaches and training is available at the local kite school.